Chronic sinusitis causes an uncomfortable infection of the sinuses. The inflammation lasts for months or even years without treatment.

 Balloon sinuplasty recovery time is much quicker than other sinus surgery options.
-When performed by a skilled ENT like Dr. Cohen, the risk of complications is low.
+When performed by a skilled ENT like Michael S. Cohen, MD, the risk of complications is low.
 He's performed the procedure many times at his multiple offices on Long Island, NY.

 Balloon sinuplasty received approval from the United States Food and Drug Administration (FDA) in 2005.